Susanne Fröhlich

-Susanne Fröhlich (born November 15, 1962) is a German author and journalist.
+Susanne Fröhlich (born 15 November 1962) is a German author and journalist.

 Life and career

-Susanne Fröhlich was born on November 15, 1962 in Frankfurt as the daughter of a Frankfurt notary.
+Susanne Fröhlich was born on 15 November 1962 in Frankfurt, the daughter of a Frankfurt notary.
 In 1982 she graduated from the Schillerschule in Frankfurt.
 After dropping out of law studies (4 semesters) and doing an internship, Fröhlich made his debut at Hessischer Rundfunk (radio) in 1984.
 From 1988 to summer 2007 she hosted the game on hr3.
 On television she presented Allein oder Fröhlich, Vorsicht Fröhlich, Fröhlich bei Nacht and Wir vier.
 She was a regular guest at Blond am Freitag and in the hr quiz show strassenstars.

 In the meantime, Fröhlich has published several books that have sold more than a million times.
 Her first novel Frisch gepresst is about a woman named Andrea Schnidt, who is about to become a mother.
 Diana Amft played the leading role in the 2012 film adaptation of the same name.
 Other episodes from this series are: Frisch gemacht, Familienpackung, Treuepunkte, Lieblingsstücke and Lackschaden.
 The book Jeder Fisch ist schön, wenn er an der Angel hängt is aimed at female singles.
 In her novel Der Tag, an dem Vater das Baby fallen ließ, the mother of the deceased baby throws the father out and begins a lesbian relationship with the caregiver.
 In 2004, Fröhlich's biggest book success so far, Moppel-Ich, was published, a guide that deals with weight problems in a humorous way.
 A television film was also made based on this book.

 Susanne Fröhlich moderates the book show Fröhlichlesen on MDR television.
 She is part of the Südwestrundfunk (SWR) show Ich trage einen großen Namen on the advice team.
 She is also a regular part of the advice team for the show strassenstars on hr-fernsehen.